Churches exist to help people and make a difference in its community and beyond. This commitment to a mission is what drives a church.

-This includes having a conflict-of-interest statement that all leadership adheres to and ensuring that all decisions are made with the organization’s best interest in mind.
+This includes developing a conflict-of-interest statement that all leadership adheres to – and ensuring that all decisions are made with the organization’s best interest in mind.

-7. Support Leadership
+7. Support Its Leadership

 This is done by assisting to remove obstacles that hinder organizational progress and ensuring the necessary resources are available to support the mission.

 Church board governance is the backbone and driving force of effective church management, development and growth.
 Taking the time to train and develop the governing board is one way to help equip them for this important responsibility.